Sarah-Bue/tic-tac-toe/README.md

 ## Testing
 ### Testing User Stories
+- As a user, I want the webiste to be easy to navigate.
+    - Everything is presented on one page to minimize the need to switch between pages.
+    - Buttons are clearly labelled and easy to find.

+- As a user, I want the game to be fun and engaging.
+    - The website is kept in simple, soothing colors to provide a pleasant experience.
+    - The game is straight-forward and easy to understand.
+    - The game plays sound effects similar to ones used in retro-style games to be fun for the user.
+    - The game provides feedback and a victory sound to keep the user motivated and engaged.

+- As a user, I want to receive feedback about my performance in the game.
+    - The game provides feedback after a game is won.
+    - At the end of the game, a victory sound plays.

+- As a user, I want to be able to provide feedback about the game and the website.
+    - A feedback form is available via the "Feedback" button below the game board.
+    - The user can provide their name and email address, as well as their feedback in the comment field.

+- As a user, I want to be able to easily review the rules.
+    - The instructions are readily available via the "Instructions" button below the game board.
+    - The instructions are kept clear and concise, and contain images of sample Wins to demonstrate possible outcomes across the different axes.

+- As a user, I want to be able to play the game on different devices.
+    - The website is fully responsive and displays well across devices of different sizes.
+    - The game is fully interactive on touchscreen devices as well when using a mouse or trackpad.
+    - On smaller screens, where a hover effect is not possible, a visual indicator is used above the board to keep track of which player's turn it is.

 ### Code Validation
 [W3C Markup Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/), and [JSHint](https://jshint.com/) were used to validate the project to ensure there were no errors in the code.